-- ensure that HIQA is fully prepared for its role in the implementation of Sláintecare and other relevant legislation - ensure the appropriate resources and systems are in place to support organisational change and growth - remain responsive to issues and challenges in the health and social care environment where a HIQA response is required.
+- ensure that HIQA is fully prepared for its role in the implementation of Sláintecare and other relevant legislation - ensure the appropriate resources and systems are in place to support organisational change and growth - remain response to relevant issues and challenges in the health and social care environment.

-- worked with relevant Government departments to prepare for our role in the implementation of new legislation, and to manage challenges in the wider health and social care environment - developed and implemented a programme of work with the Sláintecare Programme Office as reflected in annual business plans - developed accommodation and workforce models that meet the needs of the changing organisation - undertaken annual financial, capital and workforce planning and forecasting exercises to ensure we have sufficient resources to deliver our functions - have systems in place to manage diverse funding streams.
+- worked with relevant Government departments to prepare for our role in the implementation of new legislation, and to manage challenges in the wider health and social care environment - developed and implemented a programme of work with the Sláintecare Programme Office, as reflected in annual business plans - developed accommodation and workforce models that meet the needs of the changing organisation - undertaken annual financial, capital and workforce planning and forecasting exercises to ensure we have sufficient resources to deliver our functions.